Destination West!

 Picture

-Cascade Creek Trail & Flume ~ San Juan National Forest
+08:15 Cascade Creek & Flume

 The San Juan Mountains of southwestern Colorado are a prime time summer vacation destination.
 There is plenty of cool fresh clean mountain air, lots of rivers and lakes to splash around in and there are endless activities for outdoor adventurists.
-One of the most popular activities in the San Juan National Forest is 4×4 excursions.
+One of the most popular pastimes in the San Juan National Forest is 4×4 excursions.
 In fact, some of the most challenging Jeep trails in the world can be found in this neck of the woods.

 Basically, the distance on Cascade Creek dirt road is really the same as a short hike and for those who prefer traveling on foot, there is a large parking area next to the access point on the Million Dollar Highway.
 The Cascade Creek Hiking Trail actually goes much higher up the mountain than the Jeep Trail and following the old wooden flume uphill on foot can be done too.
-There are back country camping areas along the trail, so this is a nice nook on the mountain for an overnighter hike.

 0 Comments